Ags. Arya Dipayana

 Agung Setiadji, better known by his stage name Ags.
 Arya Dipayana (29 April 1961 – 1 March 2011), was an Indonesian poet, dramatist and writer.
-He was best known for writing "Dengan Menyebut Nama Allah", composed by Dwiki Dharmawan.
+He was best known for writing "Dengan Menyebut Nama Allah" with Dwiki Dharmawan.

 Career

-In 1989, he composed the sound poetry, set to the text of "Aku Ingin" by Sapardi Djoko Damono, performed by Ari Malibu and Reda Gaudiamo.
-Shortly after, it was rearranged and repurposed for Garin Nugroho film Cinta dalam Sepotong Roti, performed by Katara member Ratna Octaviani.
+In 1987, he composed the sound poetry, set to the text of "Aku Ingin" by Sapardi Djoko Damono, performed by Ari Malibu and Reda Gaudiamo.
+Four years after, it was rearranged and repurposed for Garin Nugroho film Cinta dalam Sepotong Roti, performed by Katara member Ratna Octaviani.
 Later in 1992, in collaboration with Dwiki Dharmawan, he wrote "Dengan Menyebut Nama Allah", sung by Novia Kolopaking.

 Death

 Arya Dipayana died on 1 March 2011, while submitting theatrical works in Purwakarta, West Java.
 He was buried a day later in Jakarta.